brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
-The resources allocation problem vizualized as a (color-coded) allocation of processors in the 3D space of data, layer and parameter dimensions.
-A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and sharded/model/tensor/vertical parallelism across the parameters of each layer.
+The 3D parallelism aims at optimizing compute resources allocation (color-coded) across the 3D space of data, layer and parameter dimensions.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

-The concepts of data and model parallelism are not fully independent as they became intertwined due to several approaches introduced over time:
+The concepts of data and model parallelism became intertwined among several approaches introduced over time:
-- **Distributed Data Parallelism (DDP)** allocates one copy of the model to each processor and keeps them in sync by initializing them equally, and reducing (averaging) the gradients during the back propagation step, leading to similar gradient updates;
+- **Distributed Data Parallelism (DDP)** allocates one copy of the model to each processor and keeps them in sync by initializing them equally, and reducing (averaging) the same gradients during the back propagation step;
-- **ZeRO** implements **Fully-Sharded Data Parallelism (FSDP)** and is similar to data parallelism but with distributed storage of the model architecture.
+- **ZeRO** implements **Fully-Sharded Data Parallelism (FSDP)** and is similar to data parallelism but includes also distributed storage of the model architecture.
 While in data parallelism, all processors hold a synched copy of the full model, in ZeRO the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the processors and scattered/gathered when needed.
-Thus the name: Zero-Redundancy *Optimizer*, but not data.
-ZeRO provides memory savings compared to data parallelism because of the partitioning of various tensors before and after the computations.
-An important remark is that the activations on the forward and backward passes still happen in full form i.e. they are not distributed and need to be kept on all processors for the backpropagation to work.
+Thus the name: Zero-Redundancy *Optimizer*.
+Therefore, ZeRO provides memory savings compared to data parallelism because of the partitioning of the model parameters.
+An important remark is that the activations on the forward and backward passes still happen in full form i.e. they are not distributed and they are kept on all processors for the backpropagation to work;
-- **Tensor parallelism**, sometimes referred to as **model parallelism**, divides the computation in the forward and backward passes.
-This requires the operations and the layer activations (the output of the forward pass) to be sharded - horizontally or vertically - and distributed across processors.
-This approach requires a modification of the workflow of computations to work in a distributed manner, particularly the (all-gather, all-reduce, scatter-reduced...) computation and layout of matrix multiplications.
-Therefore, it is a model-specific strategy, that is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism) - except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).
-Tensor parallelism is usually combined with FSDP.
+- **Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism** or sometimes simply **model parallelism**, divides the computation in the forward and backward passes.
+This requires the operations and the layer activations (the output of the forward pass) to be sharded and distributed across processors.
+This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multuplications (all-gather, all-reduce, scatter-reduced distributed matrix mult.).
+Therefore, it is model-specific, and is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism), except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/);

-Finally, **ZeRO has three alternative execution modes, called stages**.
+Moreover, **ZeRO has three alternative execution modes, called stages**.
 Each stage represents a different level of memory redundancy, corresponding to the partitioning of optimizer states, gradients, and parameters, respectively.
 These are enabled cumulatively.
-Thus, in practice, by increasing the stage we alter the tradeoff between memory usage and communication:
+In practice, by increasing the stage we alter the tradeoff between memory usage and communication:
 - **ZeRO stage 1 (ZeRO-1)**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
 - **ZeRO stage 2 (ZeRO-2)**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 - **ZeRO stage 3 (ZeRO-3)**: the 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.